NaitLee/Cat-Printer/README.md

 ## Problems?

-Please use Issue or Discussion if there's something in your mind!
+Please use Issue or Discussion if there’s something in your mind!

 Of course Pull Requests are welcome if you can handle them!